katma889/CRW-assembly-pipeline/README.md

 arks-make arks draft=output.arbitr.scaffolds reads=barcoded threads=16

 ```
 Then we used `Rascaf`to improve the assembly from above using our PE RNA-seq data.
 This will enable us to imrove our long-range contiguity and order information from intron-spanning RNA-seq read pairs to improve our draft assembly particularly in gene regions.
 Therefore we imorted merged fq files for Our PE mRNA-seq reads (`merge.R1.fq` and `merge.R2.fq` .
 Before running the `Rascaf` we first need to align our RNA-seq reads mapping into our genome using `Hisat2`.
-The script for Hisat2  is given below;

 `Script for Hisat2`